Same-Sex Domestic Violence Lawyer In Los Angeles

 Protective Order

-Other times it will be a level 1 protective order where the individual can have peaceful contact with the defendant.
-This happens, obviously, a lot of time where people are living together, they're boyfriend and girlfriend r they're married.
+Other times, it will be a level 1 protective order, allowing the individual to have peaceful contact with the defendant.
+This happens, obviously, a lot of time when people are living together, either as boyfriend and girlfriend or as married couples.

-Obviously, it's not fair for the courts to break up this type of a relationship; however, if the violence rises to a high enough level, then the courts will not care whether these parties are together, married or otherwise.
+Obviously, it's not fair for the courts to break up this type of relationship; however, if the violence rises to a high enough level, then the courts will not care whether these parties are together, married, or otherwise.

-They are going to have to be on probation for a certain period of time, and then once they show good faith and that they're taking care of business and that they're not going to engage in this type of conduct any longer, then the courts will give them a chance to have a level 1 protective order where they are permitted to see the other party.
+They are going to have to be on probation for a certain period.
+Then, once they show good faith and that they're taking care of business and that they're not going to engage in this type of conduct any longer, the courts will give them a chance to have a level 1 protective order where they are permitted to see the other party.

-This is particularly difficult when there are children involved, or the parties work together.
-It can cause all sorts of financial issues and also issues regarding a person seeing their own children.
+This is particularly difficult when there are children involved or the parties work together.
+It can cause all sorts of financial issues and also issues regarding a person seeing their children.

-California law makes no distinction as to same sex domestic violence and domestic violence between heterosexual couples.
-Same sex domestic violence is defined as physical abuse between domestic partners or former domestic partners, cohabiting lesbian, gay, bisexuals, or transgender couple, persons dating or who were dating, or persons with children in common.
+California law makes no distinction between same-sex domestic violence and domestic violence between heterosexual couples.
+Same-sex domestic violence is defined as physical abuse between domestic partners or former domestic partners, cohabiting lesbian, gay, bisexual, or transgender couples, persons dating or who were dating, or persons with children in common.

-There are certain behaviors that can result in a criminal charge of domestic violence.
-For example, physical abuse such as hitting, biting, pushing, kicking, slapping; sexual abuse; intimidation; and even threats and other verbal abuse.
+Certain behaviors can result in a criminal charge of domestic violence.
+For example, physical abuse such as hitting, biting, pushing, kicking, slapping, sexual abuse, intimidation, and even threats and other verbal abuse.
 Domestic violence cases are prosecuted very aggressively regardless of sexual orientation.

-Therefore, if you are being accused of this crime, it is essential that you hire an experienced criminal defense attorney.
+Therefore, if you are being accused of this crime, you must hire an experienced criminal defense attorney.

 In California under penal code section 273.5 domestic violence can be charged as a misdemeanor or felony and under penal code section 243(e)1 it can be charged as a misdemeanor.
 This choice is solely within the prosecutor's discretion who is influenced by the seriousness and severity of the abuse.

-A misdemeanor conviction can result in up to 1 year in jail; fines; counseling; restraining or criminal protective orders; community service.
-A felony conviction can result in up to 4 years is state prison as well as fines, counseling, community service, restraining and/or criminal protective orders.
+A misdemeanor conviction can result in up to 1 year in jail, fines, counseling, restraining or criminal protective orders, and community service.
+A felony conviction can result in up to 4 years in state prison as well as fines, counseling, community service, restraining, and/or criminal protective orders.